KinoAR/KinoResumeSite/README.md

-# Kinio Rose Resume Site
+# Kino Rose Resume Site
 A website designed to reflect personal experience on my resume.